eeditiones/tei-publisher-ner/README.md

 This repository contains the API used by TEI Publisher's web-annotation editor to detect entities in the input text as well as scripts to train entity recognition models.
 Named entity recognition is based on [spaCy](https://spacy.io/) and python.

+An [article](https://www.e-editiones.org/posts/names-sell-named-entity-recognition-in-tei-publisher/) describing the main features has been published on e-editiones.org.

 The project

 1. serves the **Named Entity Recognition API** which is accessed by TEI Publisher to enrich TEI documents with auto-detected entities